Ophir

 The Ophir goldfields drew thousands of prospectors during 1851 and 1852, and the locality was formally laid out by Major Sir Thomas Livingstone Mitchell that year.
 Today, Ophir is a popular destination for history enthusiasts and recreational fossickers, with the gold-bearing creeks still attracting visitors hoping to find traces of alluvial gold.
 The nearby city of Orange provides all urban services, including shops, hospitals, schools, and transport links, while Ophir itself retains its quiet pastoral and heritage character with the Macquarie River flowing through the broader region.

-Ophir falls under postcode 2800 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Orange electorate.
+Ophir falls under postcode 2800 and is governed by the Cabonne Council (Local Government Area).
+For federal elections, residents vote in the electorate of Calare, while state elections fall under the Orange electorate.

 Postcode